 3. Diggerland, New Jersey

 Does your kid love building houses?
 Play-act as constructors?
 This is the perfect place for every Wanna-Be builder.
 Located in Berlin Township, New Jersey, this amusement park is filled with construction-themed thrill rides and attractions.
-It is one of the best amusement parks for toddlers.

 The place allows people to operate heavy construction machinery like excavators designed to give you a feel of the actual machines.
 The entire amusement park is decorated like a construction site allowing a glimpse into the real deal.